realm/realm-js/contrib/building.md

 nvm install 16 # you can use any supported node version
 ```

-You can now build Realm JS from source:
+You can now build and bundle Realm JS from source:

 ```sh
 export REALM_USE_SYSTEM_OPENSSL=1